A Few Steps to Swifter Turn Times

-If you have any questions about your property or an assignment we're working on for you, don't hesitate to call us at
+You're always free to call us at if you have any questions about your property or an assignment we're working on for you.

 - Tell us up front of the property's distinct elements.